ibrosen/CardGamePlayer/README.md

 # CardGamePlayer
-First year Foundations of Computing assignment, came 8th out of the tournament with 400+ students
+First year Foundations of Computing assignment, came 8th out of the tournament with 400+ students.
+Foundations of Computing was my first exposure to programming, and I haven't refactored the code, so there are DEFINITELY some inefficiencies in it, but for me it's a nice reminder of when I found how much I enjoyed programming.

 The project was to create a rudimentary AI to play a variant of the Oh Hell card game.
 The bot that you wrote was then played against the bots of all the other students in the cohort, with a live updating leaderboard.